aniket03/SR_proj/Steps_for_AWS.md

 3. Create anew AWS EC2 instance
 	1. I used Ubuntu 16.04 server with t2.micro instance type
-	2. Open set_ser_AWS.py and replace public DNS or instance's name with your instance's 	name in the "hostnames" list.
+	2. Open set_RMQ_EC2.py and replace public DNS or instance's name with your instance's name in the "hostnames" list.
-	2. Just below that also replace the private key with the one for your system.
+	2. In path_key give the path to the security key used to create your instance.
-	3. Run set_ser_AWS.py  to build rabbitMQ server up and running on this instance.
+	3. Run set_RMQ_EC2.py to build rabbitMQ server up and running on this instance.

 4. Create an image of your AWS EC2 instance.